AlicesReflexion/Fruitydo/README.md

 Running on Red Hat's Openshift at [newtodo-alexskc.rhcloud.com](http://newtodo-alexskc.rhcloud.com/)

 ## Dependencies
-Fruitydo is built with Django 1.8 and Python 3.3, and won't run without the following apps.
+Fruitydo is built with Django 1.8 and Python 3.3, and won't run without the following modules
 * django-registration-redux
 * django-markup
+* markup

 By default, Fruitydo will try to detect your database backend if deployed to Openshift, and fallback to Postgresql if it can't find anything.
 This can be changed in the `project/settings.py` file, under `DATABASES`